Uncommon & New Laws to Reduce a Sentence or Challenge a Conviction: SB 1437 & CPL 440

 Spolin Law P.C. has overturned multiple murder convictions and obtained other life-changing relief for its clients.
 While prior results do not guarantee a similar outcome, the below list shows some of the new laws or lesser-known options that might be available to an inmate.

-- The First Step Act is a new federal law that allows for early release of federal inmates under certain circumstances.
+The First Step Act is a new federal law that allows for an early release of federal inmates under certain circumstances.

 To learn more about any of these options or other appeals that are not listed here, contact one of the attorneys at our office.
 We are available at